-The Super Bowl is less than a month away –Sunday, February 2, 2014– and even though our local teams were pretty terrible this season, at least we're hosting the game itself, right?
+The Super Bowl is less than a week away — Sunday, February 1, 2015 — and even though our local teams were pretty terrible this season, at least we can all eat and be merry, right?
 If the beer-wings-bar scene is not your thing, we've amassed a list of alternatives!

 Barbecue is a good idea any day as far as I'm concerned, but it also makes for an excellent game-day feast.
 Personal favorite Mighty Quinn's in the East Village has an awesome catering menu, as does the equally-great Hill Country in the Flatiron.
 Dinosaur Barbecue in Harlem will be serving up special Super Bowl ribs-and-wings platters, with all of their famous sides available in half-gallon buckets.
 Also superb barbeque food options are: